 Paying inheritance tax over Spanish assets is typically done with the help of a Spanish Tax Expert or Spanish Inheritance Lawyer.
 Taking care of the taxes of a Spanish Estate is not straightforward.
 You will have to deal with local tax and Spanish Inheritance Law.
 However, there are several tax-free allowances you can get depending on your situation.

 The notary public and Spanish Wills

 The notary public plays a vital role when it comes to Foreign Will.
-Dealing with a notary public in Spain helps to ensure that the Foreign or Spanish Will is executed as smoothly as possible and also helps to avoid any potential complications that may arise.
-They will provide services such as
+Dealing with a notary public in Spain helps to ensure that the Foreign or Spanish Will is executed as smoothly as possible.
+It also helps to avoid any potential complications that may arise.
+They will provide services such as:

 - Validating that the Will has been correctly executed according to Spanish law